ApoorvaCh/First-Angular-Project/README.md

-# This is a Sample Angular project ehich covers all the angular fundementals
+This is a Sample Angular project which covers all the angular fundementals

 # Project